leongraumans/squashy/README.md

 # Squashy 🎾

-Effortlessly sync your squash activities to Strava with **Squashy**, a lightweight CLI tool designed for squash enthusiasts.
+Effortlessly update your squash activities in Strava with **Squashy**, a lightweight CLI tool designed for squash enthusiasts.
 Ideal for those whose smartwatches don't natively support squash as an activity type, Squashy bridges the gap between your game and Strava.

 ---

 ## 🚀 Features

 - **Seamless Sync**: Upload your squash activities to Strava in just a few steps.
 - **Smartwatch Compatibility**: Works around devices that don't offer squash as a dedicated activity type.
 - **Simple Configuration**: Easy setup with your Strava API credentials.

 ---